anpham6/squared-functions/README.md

 }
 ```

-NOTE: Custom asynchronous functions in settings are supported. (squared 2.5)
+NOTE: Asynchronous functions in settings are supported.

 ```javascript
 // es5.js